Dr. Timothy Jacobs serves as the program's department head and Dr. Chuck Wolf serves as the program's academic advisor.

 Positions of leadership

-Individuals possessing a minimum of an ABET-accredited bachelor's degree in engineering or the equivalent may apply for program admission.
+Individuals possessing a minimum of an ABET-accredited bachelor's degree in engineering may apply for program admission.
 Those persons applying with only a bachelor's degree must have a grade point average of at least 3.0/4.0.
 Individuals applying with a master's degree in engineering must have a grade point average of at least 3.25 for their overall graduate studies.
-Since the D.Eng. is a practice-oriented, professional degree, at least one year of engineering or one year of engineering-related (or equivalent) practice is an important factor considered for program admission.
-Applicants must have acceptable GRE scores and grade point averages to be admitted into the D.Eng.
-Program.
+Since the D.Eng. is a practice-oriented, professional degree, at least five years of fulltime engineering-related practice is an important factor considered for program admission.